bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive Websites use mutiple screen sizes to adjust to the website screen changes, it has a layout for wach one.
+Responsive Websites use a fluid layout that allow it to resize its height and width.

 2. Describe what it means to be mobile first vs desktop first.

+Being mobile first would mean to build a website for mobile and then adjust it to desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This makes all rem units a percentage of the html element.

 4. How would you describe preprocessing to someone new to CSS?

+A compiler that allows users to generate css using the preprocessor's unique syntax.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is nesting and I dont really have a troublesome one so far.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.